Follow the steps listed below to effectively integrate a printer into your shop’s operations and enable flawless printing of tickets and receipts.

 1. Once stabilized, the printer will print a short ticket listing an IP address:

-Connect your Printer to the POS
+Connect a Printer to the POS

 1. Log on to the Point of Sale.
 Once signed in, click on the 3 line icon at the top left of the screen > select the gear icon in the bottom right corner:

-1. Click on the Printer Settings tab:
+1. Click on the Printer Settings tab.
+Click Add Printer.

 Printer Name: Input the name you would like the printing route displayed under.
 Common examples include: Receipt Printer, Kitchen Printer, Make Tickets, etc.